Training Credentials

 The true test was when we brought Nola home.
 Carrie taught us to face the issues straight on, rather than avoiding them.
 I was very nervous at first, but followed her advice.
 We walked around our neighborhood and while Nola did try to test us, she quickly realized we were not going to be pushovers with her like before.
 Carrie trained us well.
 We have even taken her on vacation and over to friend’s houses.
 We can exercise when it is convenient for us, not when we know all of the other dogs in the neighborhood are safely tucked away.
 We can go anywhere and I am confident I can control my dog.

 Our household is much more relaxed as Nola’s out of control behavior had an adverse effect on our other dog.
 Now, both are much calmer.
-Carrie and Maureen also taught us other nifty tricks, like how to make our dogs “place” so they are not jumping all over guests.
+Carrie also taught us other nifty tricks, like how to make our dogs “place” so they are not jumping all over guests.
 Now, they wait to be greeted.

 The Dog House training we all received has had a positive impact on our lives.
 Most notably is how much more relaxed our lives have become.
 We do not have the aggressive barking every time a dog walks by, and there is no agonizing over when and where to walk the dogs in order to avoid a fight while still making sure they are exercised.
 I can even talk to my neighbors as they are no longer in fear for their dogs lives!
 The best part is that Nola is a much happier, calmer dog.